grncdr/Sprintly-GitHub/README.md

 	Options:
 	  -h, --help        show this help message and exit --install         install this tool
+    --prefix          directory to install script and hooks into (default /usr/local)
 	  --update          update this tool
 	  --install-hook    install commit-msg hook in current directory (must be a git repository)